Varicose Veins Treatment Market Size and Share

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-Expansion is propelled by accelerated adoption of minimally invasive therapies, rising obesity-linked venous disease, and widening insurance coverage that together reinforce patient demand.
-North America remains the largest regional contributor, while aggressive capacity additions in Asia-Pacific point to a rising procedural volume that will reshape global revenue distribution.
+The global varicose veins treatment market size is estimated at USD 1.32 billion in 2025, and is expected to reach USD 1.8 billion by 2030, at a CAGR of 5.37% during the forecast period.
+Expansion is driven by the accelerated adoption of minimally invasive therapies, the rising prevalence of obesity-linked venous disease, and expanding insurance coverage, which collectively reinforce patient demand.
+North America remains the most significant regional contributor, while aggressive capacity additions in Asia-Pacific point to a rising procedural volume that will reshape global revenue distribution.
 Portfolio diversification among medical-technology leaders is intensifying, exemplified by Boston Scientific’s 2024 acquisition of Silk Road Medical, which underscores a shift toward comprehensive vascular solutions.
-Growing physician preference for endovenous techniques continues to displace legacy surgery, and specialty vein clinics are leveraging telehealth triage to capture an expanding outpatient clientele.
+The growing preference among physicians for endovenous techniques continues to displace traditional surgery, and specialty vein clinics are leveraging telehealth triage to capture an expanding outpatient clientele.

-By treatment type, sclerotherapy commanded 68.70% of the varicose vein treatment market share in 2024, while endovenous ablation is projected to expand at a 7.13% CAGR to 2030.
+• By treatment type, sclerotherapy accounted for 68.70% of the varicose vein treatment market share in 2024, while endovenous ablation is projected to expand at a 7.13% CAGR through 2030.

-By vein type, great saphenous vein interventions accounted for 63.50% of the varicose vein treatment market share in 2024; perforator and accessory veins represent the fastest-growing segment with a 7.54% CAGR to 2030.
+• By vein type, significant saphenous vein interventions accounted for 63.50% of the varicose vein treatment market share in 2024.
+Perforator and accessory veins represent the fastest-growing segment, with a 7.54% CAGR from 2024 to 2030.

 Segment Analysis